Last Updated 06/11/2022.

 The stunning Anantara Riverside Resort, Bangkok is the ultimate in top-end luxury, yet at $500/night for a 2 bedroom family suite with breakfast, is still good value.
 A more moderate family holiday budget would be $100/night, for that you can still get a family suite with two bedrooms .Try the Chatrium Riverside Hotel in Silom, one of our favourite areas of Bangkok.
 Or have a look at the boutique hotel I picked for my 50th Birthday in Bangkok last year.

 For beaches we enjoy Ko Phangan, where we use Haad Salad Villas, we were there for 6 weeks a couple of years ago and it was a blissful time.
-This beach bungalow came it at just $30/night.
-This kids want to go back.
+Our beach bungalow came it at just $30/night.
 We’re also fond of Ko Samet, the closest island from Bangkok and easy to get to.
 We’ve tested out Ko Samui, Phuket and Krabi for you, we’re still writing them up but some Phuket content is already published.

 Some people swear by AirBnB for family travel.
 We’ve used them with good results in London and the Americas, but never in Asia.
 I think if you were looking for an apartment rental, AirBnb could work for you here.
 AirBnb is something you have to sign up for, use our link to receive a discount on future stays.
 We recommend Agoda for researching and booking accommodation in Thailand, they’re specialists and trustworthy.
 Alternatively try Hotels Combined, they compare rates across multiple booking engines to find you the best possible price on each hotel.